2021 Disney Parks Tickets Tips & Tricks

 Disneyland

-When sales resume, Disneyland Resort park tickets will be more straight-forward.
+Disneyland Resort park tickets are slightly more straightforward.
 Since there aren’t water parks and only two parks–Disney California Adventure and Disneyland–it’s a pretty simple process.
-Here, it’s basically a question of whether or not to get the Park Hopper option, and how many days to stay in the first place.
+It’s basically a question of whether or not to get the Park Hopper option, and how many days to stay in the first place.
+(There are also various ticket tiers with different pricing, which effectively means you’ll select dates for visiting when buying the tickets.)

 AAA, Safeway, Costco, and a handful of other SoCal retailers have small discounts of a couple dollars per ticket in store from time to time, but those savings are usually smaller.
-Additionally, there is a Southern California resident special on tickets that typically runs every mid-January through mid-May.
-If you’re not a local (with ID to prove it), your best option is purchasing online via authorized discounted sellers.
+Additionally, there is a Southern California resident special on tickets from now through June 2, 2024.
+If you’re not a Southern California local (with ID to prove it), your best option is purchasing online via authorized discounted sellers.

-If you need more assistance with determining how many days to buy tickets, if you should get the Park Hopper option, and whether an Annual Pass might actually make sense, check out our Tips for Saving Money on Disneyland Tickets post.
+If you need more assistance with determining how many days to buy tickets, if you should get the Park Hopper option, and whether a Magic Key might actually make sense, check out our Tips for Saving Money on Disneyland Tickets post.

 Tokyo Disney Resort